Municipal Climate

 Apply Now

-Applications are now closed for the Municipal Climate Internship.
-Thank you to all who applied!
+Applications are now closed for the 2025 internship year.
+Thank you to everybody who applied!

 Frequently Asked Questions

-• Launching as a pilot initiative in fall 2023, the Municipal Climate Internship (MCI) will provide three young environmental leaders, age 18-30, with the opportunity to work and learn alongside semi-rural, upper-tier municipalities in Southeastern Ontario invested in advancing local climate change solutions.
+Launched in fall 2023, the Municipal Climate Internship (MCI) provides three young environmental leaders, age 18-30, with the opportunity to work and learn alongside semi-rural, upper-tier municipalities in Southeastern Ontario invested in advancing local climate change solutions.

 We recognize that there are unique challenges and contradictions posed by the context in which the MCI program operates.
 Current government institutions have a legacy of creating, permitting and perpetuating power disparities resulting in significant and enduring harm, both direct and indirect, to certain marginalized groups and to individuals within these communities.
 We recognize that many effects of past harms, such as the legacy of the residential school system on Indigenous peoples, continue to be felt today.